Beer in Belgium: White or wheat beer

-Vlaamsche Bandiet ("Flemish Bandit") is a popular Belgian wheat beer.

 This type of beer, commonly called witbier in Dutch, bière blanche in French and wheat beer in English, originated in the Flemish part of Belgium in the Middle Ages.
 Traditionally, it is made with a mixture of wheat and barley.
 Before hops became widely available in Europe, beers were flavoured with a mixture of herbs called gruit.
 In the later years of the Middle Ages, hops were added to the gruit.
 That mixture continues today in most Belgian white beers.

 The production of this type of beer in Belgium had nearly ended by the late 1950s.
 In the town of Hoegaarden, the last witbier brewery, Tomsin, closed its doors in 1955.
 However, ten years later, a young farmer by the name of Pierre Celis in the same village decided to try reviving the beer.
 In 1966, Celis began brewing a "witbier" in his farmhouse.
-Ultimately, his beer took the name of the village and became very successful and famous.
+Ultimately, the Hoegaarden brewery took the name of the village and became successful, gaining international prominence.
+For instance, in 2018, only 8% of the 1.3 million hectoliters of beer produced annually were intended for the Belgian market.

 Some notable current examples are Celis White, Blanche de Namur and Watou's Wit.
 Their alcohol strength is about 5–6 percent ABV, and these beers can be quite refreshing, especially during the warm summer months.
 The herb mixture traditionally includes coriander and bitter orange peel, among other herbs.
 White beers also have a moderate light grain sweetness from the wheat used.
 In recent times, brewers have been making fruit flavoured wheat beers.